WinterAxis/ESV-MD-Bible/The_Bible_esv/45_Romans/Rom_11.md

 "Or who has given a gift to him that he might be repaid?"

 ###### 36
 For from him and through him and to him are all things.
 To him be glory forever.
-Amen. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Amen.

 ***